translate/pootle/docs/server/optimization.rst

   versions of Pootle easily.

 - Ensure :setting:`DEBUG` mode is disabled.

-- Ensure that you have python-levenshtein installed.
-This will improve the performance when updating against templates.

 - Increase the cache timeout for users who are not logged in.